 “They’re lonely.
 They are excited to be able to talk to somebody,” Davis said of her mostly older clientele.

 In the pre-coronavirus world, Coyote Pause Cafe would be hopping on a Monday this time of year with 50 or more diners.
 In March, the height of the restaurant’s season when the bulk of the winter residents are still in town, they could serve as many as 100 people on a Monday, said General Manager Pam Cathey.

 But the dining room is no longer set up for that kind of crowd.
 The restaurant has eliminated half of its seating by spacing tables on the closed patio that used to seat 40 and the main dining room that had capacity for 48.
 Each table has a brown lunch bag that customers can deposit their used napkins and other debris in before they leave.

 Owner Kerstin Block, who also owns Buffalo Exchange and two small bed-and-breakfast lodges next to the cafe, said she can’t operate the restaurant with so few tables for long.
 But she can do it for now.

-When the 13-year-old restaurant, housed in what was a museum dedicated to John Wayne, converted to takeout, business initially was pretty brisk.
-Then it grew to be steady before slowing down in the last week or so as winter residents make their way back to homes in the Midwest and East Coast.
+When the 13-year-old restaurant, housed in what was a museum dedicated to John Wayne, converted to take-out, business initially was pretty brisk, then grew to be steady before slowing down in the last week or so as winter residents made their way back to homes in the Midwest and East Coast.

 “We’re a small business and we ... have kept a small amount of cash on hand so that if something happens we would be able to survive,” she said just after noon Monday, as a lone diner sipped water and read a book in the Southwest-deco dining room.
 “I think we will survive.”